rawphp-framework/rawphp/README.md

 $ composer require partner/rawphp "^1.0"
 ```

+Otherwise, you can just clone this repository into your local machine, then CD into it and run `composer install` in your command line.

 This will install RawPHP and all required dependencies.
 RawPHP requires PHP 5.5.0 or newer.

 ## Usage